oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 **Result:**
 ```
 RESPONSE
-Could you please provide your name and order number so I can process the refund?
+Could you please provide me with your full name and the order number for the smartphone backup storage so I can process the refund?
 ```

 ```